Vicrease/gyb_projects/README.md

 #  Get Your Book-Website_Clone

-This website is a one-stop destination for all your needs of studying in college.
+This website is a one-stop destination for all your needs of studying in an "engineering" college.
 With a clean and intuitive interface, it will be easy for a student to browse and search notes of all subjects.

 NOTE -  An advanced search functionality will also be implemented to help a student find exactly what they're looking for.